lynnlangit/learn-databricks-genai/README.md

 # Learn Databricks GenAI

-This is my companion Repo for my `Learning Databricks GenAI` (Generative AI) LI_L course
+This is my companion Repo for my `Learning Databricks GenAI` (Generative AI) Linked In Learning course
 - Repo includes links, samples and notebooks from course and other supplemental material
   - Use Large Language Models (LLMs) including DBRX (from Databricks)
   - Use open source LLMs, such as Mistral or Llama and others